kascheri12/kascheri12.github.io/mainnet-testing-20180425.md

 Since I chose to have a large amount of subtasks per task during this test I also decided to only request a new task once per hour.
 I checked back up after a few hours had elapsed and both requesting nodes were doing great!

-The #MacBook# output below shows the tasks being created each hour and the tasks being computed and completed.
+The *MacBook* output below shows the tasks being created each hour followed by the tasks being computed and completed.

 ```
 (venv) MacBook-Pro:golem_util$ python create_task.py